smartheim/wifi-captive-rs/readme.md

   This service will try all known connections when in *reconnect* mode.

 * **Are 2.4Ghz / 5 Ghz access points with the same SSID used interchangeably?**
-  No. The user interface always shows the frequency of the selected access point and exactly that one is stored and used.
+  - For the network manager backend: No!
+The user interface always shows the frequency of the selected access point and exactly that one is stored and used.
+  - For the iwd backend: Yes.
+For *iwd* the frequency doesn't matter.

 * **Does scanning work during hotspot mode?**
   Many network chipsets do not support that.
 If a second / other wireless chipsets are installed, those will be used instead for scanning.

 -----
  David Gräff, 2019